JoeyDoey/mycssundies/README.md

 myCSSundies are a minimal collection of CSS classes and utilities that speed up prototyping and building-out of  responsive websites.

 Keep in mind that these are _my_ undies.
-You likely have a pair of your own (god, i hope you do!) but in case you don't&mdash;maybe it's laundry day&mdash;these will get you up and running in no time.
+You likely have a pair of your own (God, I hope you do!) but in case you don't&mdash;maybe it's laundry day&mdash;these will get you up and running in no time.

 ## What's in it?